These shirts are part of our new Le Temps Retrouvé collection, available here.

 Details that have a lot to say

 On this model, the sewing threads are tone on tone, so as not to blur the lines.
-I'm obviously not stopping myself from using contrasting threads in the future, but on this model, I wanted a contemporary look.
+I obviously don't rule out using contrasting threads in the future, but on this model, I wanted a contemporary look.

 As for the thickness, it is an 8.5 oz denim , so a light weight perfectly suited to a casual shirt.
-It’s a weight of fabric that also allows this shirt to be used as an overshirt!
+It is a fabric weight that also allows this shirt to be used as an overshirt!

-We also worked a lot on the pockets, to give this shirt more personality.
+We also worked a lot on the pockets, to give more personality to this shirt.
 They are asymmetrical, like some models of vintage western shirts, and paradoxically, I find that this gives a more modern and racy side to this design.

-The shoulder yokes have also been designed in this direction, and if you look closely, you will notice that its shape takes up the dimensions of the chest pockets, in order to add harmony between the lines.
+The shoulder yokes have been designed in this direction as well, and if you look closely, you will notice that its shape follows the dimensions of the chest pockets, in order to add harmony between the lines.

 - 100% cotton from Italian weaver Berto